cybersimplified/TheVault/README.md

 <h1> The Vault - Exclusive Trading Arsenal </h1>

-Welcome to TheVault, the official repository for my proprietary trading indicators, strategies, and insights.
+Welcome to The Vault, the official repository for my proprietary trading indicators, strategies, and insights.
 This is your gateway to cutting-edge tools designed to give you an edge in the markets.
 Built with passion and precision, these custom-made PineScript and Python solutions are the result of extensive research and backtesting.

 <h2> What’s Inside 🚀 </h2>